MLbyML/MDcalendar/calendar.md

 ### nov 17
 * Get Threshold from Pixel Intensities
 * Use fixed threshold and see GMM performance
+* Look for QIP example and solver
+* Test on MHT's Graph Strcuture

 ### nov 18
 * Label membrane data